Particular/docs.particular.net/tutorials/nservicebus-sagas/3-integration/tutorial.md

 One way to handle this situation is to notify the sales department, which can handle the issue manually by calling either shipment provider and requesting delivery.

 The best way to notify the sales department is via an event.
-Add `ShipmentFailed` to your **Messages** project:
+Add `ShipmentFailed` to your **Shipping.Messages** project:

 snippet: ShipmentFailedEvent